davidand36/SimpleExpressServerForHeroku/README.md

 7. Test the project:
     1. Start the Node server:
         `$ node web.js`
+    2. You should see 'Listening on port 6201'.
-    2. In your browser, go to _localhost:8300_.
+    3. In your browser, go to _http://localhost:6201_.
 You should see a basic Web home page.
-    3. At the command line, press Ctrl-C to stop the server.
+    4. You won't be able to do anything in this terminal while the server is running.
+Either open a new terminal or, at the command line, press Ctrl-C to stop the server.
+    5. You can change the port used for this app by editing _web.js_.
+I like to use a different port number for each Web app I write so I can run several at the same time.
+(Only one program at a time can listen on any particular port.)

 8. Go to [Heroku](https://signup.heroku.com/dc) and create an account.
 Choose _Node.js_ as your development language.
 You can use this account for all of your projects in various languages.